planttheidea/hash-it/README.md

 ## Overview

-`hashIt` has a simple goal: provide a fast and consistent hashCode for any object type that is uniquely based on its values.
-This has a number of uses such as duplication prevention or fast equality comparisons.
+`hashIt` has a simple goal: provide a fast, consistent, unique hashCode for any object type that is uniquely based on its values.
+This has a number of uses such as duplication prevention, equality comparisons, blockchain construction, etc.

 _Any object type?_